 St. Theodosius of the Caves in Kiev (b.1008 AD) was an early disciple of St. Anthony's and was mainly responsible for launching communal monasticism in Russia.

 St. Sergius of Radonezh (b.1314 AD) stopped four civil wars, influenced the poor and wealthy, and organized a monastic settlement whose members over the next 200 years started a movement by founding 150 monasteries in the forests and 100 in the cities.

-St. Seraphim of Sarov (b.1759) largely spent his monastic life alone in the forest, was known for being a man of "light" and "joy" because of his experience and emphasis on being filled with the Holy Spirit, and eventually became a spiritual mentor to the thousands of pilgrims that came to his door in search of guidance.
+St. Seraphim of Sarov (b.1759), who largely spent his monastic life alone in the forest, was known for being a man of "light" and "joy" because of his experience and emphasis on being filled with the Holy Spirit.
+He eventually became a spiritual mentor to the thousands of pilgrims that came to him in search of guidance.

 The book is beautifully illustrated by etchings and engravings that almost have the feel of classic iconography.
 It is written in simple plain language and is geared for young people, but it can easily serve as a moving introduction to the topic for adults.

 About the Author: Rad Zero is also author of Letters to the House Church Movement and The Global House Church Movement.